Expert tier · Research

 Expert tiera small fraction of a senior research analyst salary

 Senior research analyst cost: $220–380K/year fully loaded.
-OREN: $1,000/month — priced against the part of the role that scales (the weekly synthesis), not the salary.
+OREN: a small fraction of the comparable salary — priced against the recurring part of the role (the weekly synthesis), not the salary.

 Terms